Kanban-Zai/kanban-zai-version-1.0/core.md

 1. If cards are being planned and completed by sprint end.
 All is on track.
 2. If backporting is happening there is a problem with the product model.
 3. If cards are not being completed and not being backported there is a fundamental problem with the team.

+The fundamental problems are
+ - Prioritization Failures
+ - Under resourcing
+ - covens